-Global Stocks sweat on U.S. election race, safe-haven bonds gain
+Global stocks sweat on U.S. election race, safe-haven bonds gain

 President Donald Trump responded by saying he had won, that “they” were trying to steal the election, and that he would go the U.S. Supreme Court to fight for victory if necessary.

-Investors initially wagered that a possible Democratic sweep by Biden could ease political risk and provide a huge boost to fiscal stimulus.
+Investors had initially wagered that a possible Democratic sweep by Biden could ease political risk and provide a boost to fiscal stimulus.

-But the mood quickly changed as Trump snatched Florida and ran much closer in other battleground states than polls predicted.
+But the mood quickly changed as Trump snatched Florida and Ohio and ran much closer in other battleground states than polls predicted.

-U.S. equity futures went on a wild ride, rising then falling, climbing again as the voting seemed to favour Trump only to sag once more as the president vowed to make a Supreme Court challenge. .EU
+U.S. equity futures went on a wild ride, rising and falling, climbing again as the voting seemed to favour Trump, dropping when he vowed to make a Supreme Court challenge, before steadying and clawing higher once more. [.N]

 “It means possibly quite a lot of volatility,” said AXA Group’s Chief Economist Gilles Moec in London.